-ISRAC had issued a policy procedure on this
+ISRAC had issued a policy procedure on this matter.

-In 2009, validation of test methods was one of the main issues at the surveillance and reassessment visits at the laboratories.
+In 2010, validation of test methods was one of the main issues at the surveillance and reassessment visits at the laboratories.

-Test methods validation assures the laboratories as well as their customers that the methods used by the laboratory are indeed suitable to their intended use.
+Test methods validation assures the laboratories

+as well as their customers that the methods used by the laboratory are indeed suitable to their intended use.

 The validation process raises problems that their solutions contribute to improvement of the accuracy and the reliability of the test results.
+The validation process of all test methods in all the laboratories was completed after great effort, with only a few exceptions.